Our Mandate and Philosophy

 Support and Resources for Employers, Leaders, Groups and Individuals

-We believe the first steps to enhancing psychological safety in the workplace is to build knowledge, stimulate open discussions, teach on the early warning signs, tactics, profiles, prevalence, and causes of harassment and bullying.
+We believe the first steps to enhancing psychological safety in the workplace is to build knowledge, stimulate open discussions, teach on the early warning signs, tactics, profiles, prevalence, and causes of harassment and violence.
 In addition, offer solutions.
 Workers need to have an understanding and language to identify what is happening to them.
 Employers, leaders, and employees need tools to address this complex phenomenon.
 With information, skills, and tools, leaders and employees can prevent and/or intervene earlier before any harm has occurred.

-Harassment and bullying are costly for all people involved.
+Harassment and violence are costly for all people involved.
 It can destroy organizations, reputations, careers, lives, and cost multiple millions each year when it is not addressed appropriately.
 It is recommended that you utilize qualified, experienced, licensed professionals, for this will save you injuries, damages, and the resulting costs.
 You want to prevent secondary injuries caused by innocent mistakes, decrease recruitment and insurance costs, and improve productivity.

 CIWBR offers support and resources to employers, leaders, teams, groups, and individuals.
-This includes those who are experiencing bullying (targets or complainants), those witnessing this abuse (bystanders or witnesses), and also those identified for acting out with harassing or bullying behaviours (respondents or perpetrators).
+This includes those who are experiencing harassment (targets or complainants), those witnessing this abuse (bystanders or witnesses), and also those identified for acting out with harassing or violent behaviours (respondents or perpetrators).
 We offer training, consultants, work culture assessments, investigations, coaching, and clinical treatment from a trauma informed, holistic perspective.
 All services are provided with a trauma informed, holistic perspective.

 In our clinical practices, we work with those impacted by depression, anxiety, difficult life transitions, struggling with difficult decisions, low self esteem, grief and loss, trauma, and more.
 We have 33+ years of experience in professional social work, including 10+ years as a masters degree social worker in clinical practise, certified somatic experiencing trauma therapy, EMDR, Prolonged Exposure, CBT, and certified Emotional Intelligence Practitioner.
 Our institute is also home to a trained investigator, member of ACSW, IAWBH, Star Alumni WBI, graduate of U of C, and a GOA Award and U of C Alumni Award winner.